dbos-inc/dbos-demo-apps/e-commerce/README.md

 ### Run the Demo

 Each of the four parts of the demo must run in its own terminal window.
-For each setup, each package has a single npm command that is used to build and launch the package
+For each setup, each package has a single npm command that is used to build and launch the package.

-* For payment-backend and shop-backend, run `npx dbos-sdk start` to build and launch the app
+* For payment-backend and shop-backend, run `npm run build` and `npx dbos-sdk start` to build and launch the app, respectively.

-* For shop-frontend, run `npm run dev` to launch the app
+* For shop-frontend, run `npm run dev` to launch the app.
-* To run with a backend in the cloud, export NEXT_PUBLIC_SHOP_BACKEND=<url to shop backend>
+* To run with a backend in the cloud, export NEXT_PUBLIC_SHOP_BACKEND=<url to shop backend>.

-* for payment-frontend, run `npm run start` to build and launch the app
+* for payment-frontend, run `npm run start` to build and launch the app.
-* To run with a backend in the cloud set export PLAID_BACKEND=<url to cloud backend>
+* To run with a backend in the cloud set export PLAID_BACKEND=<url to cloud backend>.

-* for cloud update the urls in dbos-config.yaml to point to cloud
+* for cloud update the urls in dbos-config.yaml to point to cloud.

 > If you are using VSCode, there are launch configurations for each individual package in the demo.
-> Additionally, there are compound configurations for launching the front and backend of shop or payment
+> Additionally, there are compound configurations for launching the front and backend of shop or payment.
-> as well as a compound configuration for launching all four packages in the E-Commerce demo
+> as well as a compound configuration for launching all four packages in the E-Commerce demo.

 ## Demo Walkthrough